-In the park there are several designated zones for taking a “selfie”.
+In the park, there are several designated zones for taking a “selfie”.
 There are also viewpoints from which there is a picturesque view of the surroundings: the forest, lake and mountains.

 Nevertheless – Petit France is an attraction mainly aimed at children, but I do not regret having visited this place.
-First of all, because being in Korea I did not expect to see a small, colorful French town.
+First of all, because being in Korea I did not expect to see a small, colourful French town.
 This is an interesting attraction and a good moment to remember the times when each of us was a child :-).

 Petit France worth to know

 Worth to mention, there is also a short educational path in the town, running through the middle of the forest.
 Spectacular views and a very relaxing walk.

 - Visiting the park is possible between 9.00 a.m. and 6.00 p.m. (last entrance at 5.00 p.m.).